MikeRow/BananoPHP/README.md

 ## Introduction

 php4nano is the evolution of the now archived [easyraikitphp](https://github.com/mikerow/easyraikitphp) repository<br/>
-It was used between 2016 and 2017 for the official RaiBlocks block explorer and faucet at [raiblockscommunity.net](https://raiblockscommunity.net)
+It was used during 2016/2017 for the RaiBlocks explorer and faucet at [raiblockscommunity.net](https://raiblockscommunity.net)

 The code has been rewritten from 0 in order to make it easier and faster for developers to use it<br/>
 The references to the RaiBlocks have been replaced with the cooler Nano